-For publicly traded companies, their fair values were compared with the share prices as of 31 December 2022, subtracting the transaction or sale costs on the stock Exchange.
+For publicly traded companies, their fair values were compared with the share prices as of 31 December 2023, subtracting the transaction or sale costs on the stock Exchange.

-None of the investments in associates and joint ventures were impaired as of 31 December 2022, because the fundamentals of the businesses analyzed as of 31 December 2022 do not provide objective evidence of impairment of the assets.
-As of 31 December 2021, however, the value of the shares in the market was lower than the book value, due to the overreaction of the stock markets, none of the investments in associates and joint ventures were impaired.
+None of the investments in associates and joint ventures were impaired as of 31 December 2023, because the fundamentals of the businesses analyzed as of 31 December 2023 do not provide objective evidence of impairment of assets.
+As of 31 December 2023, however, the value of the outstanding shares was lower than the book value, due to the overreaction of the stock markets, none of the investments in associates and joint ventures were impaired.

-16.7 Reciprocal interests
+15.7 Reciprocal interests

-During their operations, Grupo de Inversiones Suramericana S.A. and Grupo Nutresa S.A. have equity interests in Grupo Argos S.A.
-This crosse equity interests is permitted by Colombian law since the shareholders are not subordinate companies of Grupo Argos S.A.
-The interests that Grupo de Inversiones Suramericana S.A. has in Grupo Argos S.A. as of 31 December is as follows:
+In the course of its operations, Grupo de Inversiones Suramericana S.A. and its subsidiaries, and Sociedad Portafolio S.A. in turn have equity interests in Grupo Argos S.A.
+This crosse equity interests is permitted by Colombian regulations since the shareholders are not subordinate companies of Grupo Argos S.A.
+The shareholding that the associate Grupo de Inversiones Suramericana S.A. has in Grupo Argos S.A. as of 31 December is as follows:

-% Voting interest on the investment % Interest with economic right 2022 2021 2022 2021 Grupo de Inversiones Suramericana S.A. en Grupo Argos S.A.
-35.96% 35.63% 27.20% 26.95% Grupo Argos S.A. en Grupo de Inversiones Suramericana S.A.
+terests on the stment % Interests with economic right 2023 2022 2023 2022 Grupo de Inversiones Suramericana S.A. in Grupo Argos S.A.
+36.28% 35.96% 27.42% 27.20% Grupo Argos S.A. in Grupo de Inversiones Suramericana S.A.
 27.86% 27.86% 22.45% 22.45%

-The Company holds interests in the associate Grupo Sura S.A. recognized at cost in its separate financial statements, as described in Note 2.4.8 Investments in associates and joint arrangements.
+The Company holds interests in the associate Grupo de Inversiones Suramericana S.A. recognized at cost in its Separate Financial Statements, as described in Note 2.4.8 Investments in associates and joint arrangements.